North Korean space program: Paektusan-1

 The North Korea's first orbital space launch vehicle.
 United States classified the SLV as a technology demonstrator for long-range ballistic missile technology and dubbed "Taepodong-1".

 Unha rocket family

 The Unha is a North Korea family of expendable carrier rockets.
 These rocket have a wider first stage, comparable to that of the Iranian Simorgh.

 Chollima-1

-Chollima-1 is a three-stage rocket, the first stage is based on the Hwasong-17 ICBM.
+Chollima-1 is a three-stage rocket, the first stage is utilizing same engine used on Hwasong-15 is based on the Hwasong-17 ICBM.

 Kerolox-propelled launch vehicle

 It is a new launch vehicle using liquid oxygen and petroleum (kerosene) propellants.
 North Korea refers to this rocket as "new-type satellite carrier rocket" without disclosing official name.

-The new rocket is alleged to be a Russian Angara rocket.